imshaw695/fastapi_test/README.md

 ## init

 - Many changes need to be done, as we do not have a lot of the flask libraries that did a lot of the manual work for us.
 Use this repos __init__.py and config.py as a reference to convert a flask init file.

+## wsgi

+- keeping the name wsgi is sort of wrong, as fastapi uses ASGI servers like uvicorn, however for now I have kept the filename and adjusted it accordingly